Data Centers in Rouen

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited within Rouen.
-Most network interconnection occurs through private peering arrangements or via the major internet exchanges located in Paris, such as France-IX.
+Internet Exchange Points (IXPs) Public peering is limited within Rouen.
+The majority of network interconnection occurs through private peering arrangements or via the major internet exchanges located in Paris, ensuring efficient traffic routing throughout France and Europe.

 Power Analysis